atom/github/docs/rfcs/XXX-pull-request-review.md

 When there are working directory changes, how do we clearly indicate them within the diff view?
 Do we need to make them visually distinct from the PR changes?
 Things might get confusing for the user when the diff in the editor gets out of sync with the diff on dotcom.
 Example:
 * Author reads comment pointing out typo in an added line.
 Author edits text in multi-file diff which modifies the working directory.
-Should this line now be orange to indicate that it has deviated from the original diff?
+Should this line now be styled differently to indicate that it has deviated from the original diff?

 Can we access "draft" reviews from the GitHub API, to unify them between Atom and GitHub?